flatironinstitute/dendro-old/README.md

 ### Contribute a custom processing app for spike sorting

 More detailed instructions will be forthcoming.
 For now you can take a look at the [source code for the currently-available processing apps](https://github.com/scratchrealm/pc-spike-sorting).

+### Projects, Files and Jobs

+Protocaas organizes datasets into projects, files and jobs, streamlining your data management process.
+Each project is associated a dandiset and a compute resource and comprises files and processing jobs.
+You can choose to make your projects public or private.

+Project files serve as either pointers to external data sources (e.g., DANDI assets) or as the output of specific processing jobs.
+These files are typically formatted in NWB (Neurodata Without Borders) format.
+To get started, you can use the DANDI import tool to seamlessly import data from DANDI repositories.
+Once imported, you can define processing jobs, such as spike sorting, that take these raw data files as input and generate new project files as output.
+Project files are immutable.

+### Files and Jobs are Tightly Linked

+The full provenance history of each file is stored within a Protocaas project.
+Each generated file is associated with a unique job that generated it, and each job has links to its input and output files.
+If a file is deleted, then all jobs that link to that job (either as an input or an output) are also deleted.
+Similarly, if a job is deleted, then the linked files are also deleted.
+Thus, in a pipeline, deleting a single file can have a cascading effect in deleting files and jobs throughout the project.
+In this way, Protocaas files always have a full provenance record.

+Files and jobs can also be automatically deleted if a new job is queued that would overwrite existing files.
+Note that existing files (and jobs) are deleted when the new job is *queued* (not *run*).

+### Processing Apps

+Protocaas processing tools are organized into plugin apps which are containerized executable programs.
+At this point, there are only [a few processing apps available](https://github.com/scratchrealm/pc-spike-sorting), including:

+- Spike sorting using Kilosort 2.5
+- Spike sorting using Kilosort 3
+- Spike sorting using MountainSort 5

+As the project matures, we will add more apps to this list.
+Users can also contribute their own processing apps.

 ### LICENSE